ZopaPublic/react-components/src/components/organisms/Navbar/Navbar/Navbar.md

 By default [`<Navbar.LinksList />`](#/Components/Organisms/Navbar/NavbarLinksList) will render [`<Navbar.Dropdown />`](#/Components/Organisms/Navbar/NavbarDropdown) or [`<Navbar.Link />`](#/Components/Organisms/Navbar/NavbarLink) based on whether links have `children` or not.

-⚠️ In the examples below the menu will disappear when scrolling down and reappear when scrolling up
+⚠️ The menu animates when scrolling.
+For a better preview view [Default example](#/Components/Organisms/Navbar/Navbar/1)

 ### Examples